alexander-kastil/ci-cd-basics/demos/01-intro/02-devops-intro/demo-02/readme.md

 # CI/CD with Azure DevOps

-Deploy the api from /apps/config-api to an Azure App Service using Azure DevOps and a yaml based pipeline
+Deploy the api from /apps/config-api to an Azure App Service using Azure DevOps and api-ci-cd.yml